-SOMERSET, N.J.--(BUSINESS WIRE)--Jan.
-27, 2023-- Legend Biotech Corporation (NASDAQ: LEGN) (Legend Biotech), a global biotechnology company developing, manufacturing and commercializing novel therapies to treat life-threatening diseases, announced today that CARTITUDE-4, the Phase 3 study evaluating CARVYKTI[®] (ciltacabtagene autoleucel; cilta-cel) for the treatment of adult patients with relapsed and lenalidomide-refractory multiple myeloma, met its primary endpoint of showing a statistically significant improvement in progression-free survival (PFS) compared to standard therapy at the study's first pre-specified interim analysis.
-The study has been unblinded following the recommendation of an independent data monitoring committee.
+SOMERSET, N.J.--(BUSINESS WIRE)--Jun.
+6, 2023-- Legend Biotech Corporation (NASDAQ: LEGN) (Legend Biotech), a global biotechnology company developing, manufacturing and commercializing novel therapies to treat life-threatening diseases, announced today the submission of a supplemental Biologics License Application (sBLA) to the U.S. Food and Drug Administration (FDA).
+The sBLA seeks to expand the label for CARVYKTI[®] (ciltacabtagene autoleucel; cilta-cel) to include the treatment of adult patients with relapsed and lenalidomide-refractory multiple myeloma who have received at least one prior line of therapy, including a proteasome inhibitor and an immunomodulatory agent.